-Specific Outcomes (On completion of this course the student should know:) (What evidence must the Assessment Tasks (The evidence will be gathered in:) Know and understand the function, sources and legal principles of negotiable instruments demonstrate an appreciation of the content and nature of negotiable instruments apply statutory and common law principles - class discussion & exercises (formative) - assignment (formative) - tests & examination (summative) Be able to identify and distinguish between essential elements of each negotiable instrument - describe and explain the various negotiable instruments - demonstrate understanding of the interlink between various negotiable instruments - class discussions & exercises (formative) - assignment (formative) - tests & examination (summative) Evaluate and appreciate the attendant risk of fraud - compare the negotiable in terms of commercial usage, requirements and limitations - class discussions & exercises (formative) - assignment (formative) - tests & examination (summative) Know the rights and duties of parties to the various negotiable instruments be able to apply legal principles of negotiable instruments to different situations - class discussion & exercises (formative) - assignment (formative) - tests & examination (summative) Know the rights and duties of the public, professionals and businesspeople under FICA, and the penalties for non-compliance -be able to identify and apply the law on the detection and prevention of money laundering to practical situations - class discussions & exercises (formative) - tests & examination (summative) Know the rights and duties of the public, professionals and businesspeople under POCA, and the penalties for non- compliance detection and prevention of - class discussion & exercises (formative) - tests & examination (summative)
+Specific Outcomes (On completion of this course the student should know:) (What evidence must the Assessment Tasks (The evidence will be gathered in:) Know and understand the function, sources and legal principles of negotiable instruments demonstrate an appreciation of the content and nature of negotiable instruments apply statutory and common law principles - class discussion & exercises (formative) - assignment (formative) - tests & examination (summative) Be able to identify and distinguish between essential elements of each negotiable instrument - describe and explain the various negotiable instruments - demonstrate understanding of the interlink between various negotiable instruments - class discussions & exercises (formative) - assignment (formative) - tests & examination (summative) Evaluate and appreciate the attendant risk of fraud - compare the negotiable in terms of commercial usage, requirements and limitations - class discussions & exercises (formative) - assignment (formative) - tests & examination (summative) Know the rights and duties of parties to the various negotiable instruments be able to apply legal principles of negotiable instruments to different situations - class discussion & Know the rights and duties of the public, professionals and businesspeople under FICA, and the penalties for non-compliance detection and prevention of - class discussions & exercises (formative) - tests & examination (summative) Know the rights and duties of the public, professionals and businesspeople under POCA, and the penalties for non- compliance detection and prevention of - class discussion & exercises (formative) - tests & examination (summative)

-used, and be aware of their functions as both - demonstrate familiarity with the relevant sections of the UCP 600, and be able to apply those rules to problems. - class discussion & exercises (formative) - tests & examination (summative) • - class discussion & exercises (formative) - tests & examination (summative)
+Know when and how documentary credits are used, and be aware of their functions as both payment and financing instruments. familiarity with the relevant sections of the UCP 600, - class discussion & exercises (formative) - tests & examination (summative) Know how the Reserve Bank fits into the structure of the South African economy, and specifically the role it plays vis-à-vis other financial institutions. why and how the Reserve Bank takes various actions - class discussion & exercises (formative) - tests & examination (summative)